 3. Soil Management

-- Think about mixing perlite or sand into the soil for better aeration.
+- Try mixing perlite or sand into the soil to improve the air flow through it.

 4. Fertilizer Habits

-- Stick to a balanced fertilizer every 4-6 weeks during the growing season.
+- Stick to a balanced fertilizer every 4 to 6 weeks in the summer and spring when it’s growing.

 5. Keep the Area Tidy